Amputation prosthesis (PerFiTS)

 What should I do if I think my pet has a condition that would benefit from a limb salvage procedure?

-If you think your pet needs a limb salvage procedure, we recommend asking your veterinary surgeon to contact us for further advice.
+If you think your pet needs a limb sparing procedure we recommend asking your veterinary surgeon to contact us for further advice.
 Vets may email [email protected] marked for the attention of Lauren Flack or call us on 01483 423761.
-We are more than happy to talk to your vet about what is involved with the surgery and ascertain if limb salvage surgery could help your pet.
+We are more than happy to talk to your vet about what is involved with the surgery and ascertain if limb sparing surgery could help your pet.